jesuscc1993/blog-posts/RxJS/readme.md

 3. [`reduce`](https://www.learnrxjs.io/operators/transformation/reduce.html) items and sum their values into a single one
 4. [`tap`](https://www.learnrxjs.io/operators/utility/do.html) the resulting item and log its value

-Note: RxJS follows the [functional programming](https://en.wikipedia.org/wiki/Functional_programming) paradigm so operators do _not_ change the existing observable and instead [return a new one](http://reactivex.io/rxjs/manual/overview.html#what-are-operators-).
+Note: RxJS operators are [pure functions](https://en.wikipedia.org/wiki/Pure_function) so they do _not_ change the existing observable and instead [return a new one](http://reactivex.io/rxjs/manual/overview.html#what-are-operators-).

 ## 3. Emission debouncing